 THE CENTER FOR THEOLOGY & THE NATURAL SCIENCES (CTNS) Purpose Since 1981 the Center for Theology and Natural Sciences has actively encouraged dialogue and creative mutual interaction between theology and the natural sciences.
 CTNS programs promote this dialogue through research, teaching, and public service.
 CTNS pursues its mission within the broader ecumenical and interfaith community of the wider GTU where issues of faith and science interact with all world religions and spiritualities.
 Study Opportunities and Resources CTNS is an international non-profit organization dedicated to research, teaching and public service.
-The central scientific focus of CTNS is on developments in physics, cosmology, evolutionary biology, and genetics, with additional topics in the neurosciences, the environmental sciences, and mathematics.
+The central scientific focus of CTNS is on developments in in physics, cosmology, evolutionary biology, and genetics, with additional topics in the neurosciences, the environmental sciences, and mathematics.
 With regard to the theological task, CTNS engages in both Christian and multi-religious reflection.
 The Christian theological agenda focuses on the various doctrinal loci of systematic theology.
 The multi-religious agenda attends primarily to theological issues arising from the engagement between the sciences and world religions.
 Other Contributions to GTU Life The Center is a program of the GTU with an international membership.
 Its quarterly, peer-reviewed publication, Theology and Science, features scholarly articles and book reviews.
 The CTNS E-News keeps members informed of science and religion events in Berkeley and around the world.
 Student memberships are offered at a discount.
 In 2006 the CTNS Board of Directors created the Ian G. Barbour Chair in Theology and Science.
 In 2015 CTNS gifted the Barbour Chair fund to the GTU as part of CTNS becoming an integral program of the GTU.
 This Chair will ensure that the GTU's seminary and doctoral students will be empowered to teach and minister to a world struggling with the relationship between science and faith.
 The Chair also oversees two annual fellowships: The Charles H. Townes Graduate Student Fellowship offers grants to outstanding doctoral students studying theology and science at the GTU, and the Russell Family Fellowship brings internationally distinguished scholars in religion and science to the GTU to conduct research, teach doctoral and seminary courses, and present public lectures.
 In 2015 CTNS also gifted the two fellowship funds to the GTU.
 CTNS also offers public lectures to the GTU and the local community on various aspects of the intersection between science and religion.
-Leadership Director: Braden Molhoek, PhD, Ian G. Barbour Assistant Professor of Theology, Science, Ethics, and Technology For further information, contact:
+In 2016 CTNS received a major gift from Francisco J. Ayala, for which the Center has been renamed, to help endow the Center by completing the endowment of the Barbour Chair and by endowing staff to administer the CTNS annual program and to serve as the managing editor of the CTNS refereed journal, Theology and Science Leadership Director: Robert John Russell, PhD, Ian G. Barbour Professor of Theology and Science, GTU For further information, contact: